The Price of Connectivity in Fair Division: Maximin Share Fairness

-Prior work has established the existence of a connected allocation that gives every agent their G-MMS if $n=2$ \cite[Cor.~2]{LoncTr18} or if $G$ is a tree \cite[Thm.~5.4]{BouveretCeEl17}.
-Theorem~\ref{thm:mms-G-CG} therefore yields the following:

-\begin{corollary} Let $n$ be any positive integer, $G$ be any graph, and $\alpha := \text{PoC}(G,n)$.
-If $n=2$, or if $G$ is a tree, then there always exists a connected allocation that gives each agent at least $\alpha$ times their MMS.
-Moreover, the factor $\alpha$ is tight in both cases. \end{corollary}

-The rest of this section is devoted to obtaining bounds on the PoC for arbitrary graphs in the case of two agents and for paths and stars in the general case.
-By Corollary~\ref{cor:mms-CG-approx}, this also yields the optimal MMS approximation for each of these cases.
+In this section, we consider maximin share fairness.
+Our goal is to derive bounds on the PoC for arbitrary graphs in the case of two agents, and for paths and stars in the general case.
+By Proposition~\ref{prop:mms-CG-approx}, this also yields the optimal MMS approximation for each of these cases.